More about: 24 Best Things To Do in Rome

 1. Visit the inside of the Colosseum

 This amphitheatre is arguably the guardian of Rome.
-It is the most visited monument in the city and its internal galleries are as captivating to the eye as are its outer walls outlined by Greek arches and columns.
-Since it was built in 72 AD, the Colosseum has witnessed countless stories of gladiators and animal fights, but those will be told to you on one of the many guided tours of the Colosseum.
+It is the most visited monument in the city and its internal galleries catch the eye in the same way as its outer walls are drawn by Greek arches and columns.
+Since it was built in 72 AD, the Colosseum has witnessed countless stories of gladiators and animal fights, but those will be told on one of the many guided tours of the Colosseum.
+Here are the main ones:

-Arriving at the Colosseumfor the first time is a wonderful feeling, but don't get too intoxicated by the beauty of this enclave and keep in mind these tips for your visit to the Colosseum.
-Like you, there are thousands of tourists who want to access this monument and if before you start your trip you know where to eat when you finish your visit to the Colosseum or how to get cheap tickets to the Colosseum the tourist influx will be much more bearable
+Arriving at the Colosseumfor the first time is a wonderful feeling, but don't let yourself get too intoxicated by the beauty of this enclave and take into account these tips for your visit to the Colosseum.
+Like you, there are thousands of tourists who want to access this monument and if before you start your trip you know where to eat when you finish your visit to the Colosseum or how to get cheap tickets to the Colosseum the influx of tourists will be much more bearable

-Remember that tickets to the Colosseum are also tickets to the Roman Forum and the Palatine Hill and therefore you can also buy them at the ticket offices, although the queues can be endless, so I recommend you to buy them online.
+Remember that tickets to the Colosseum are also tickets to the Roman Forum and the Palatine Hill and, therefore, you can also buy them at the ticket offices, although the queues can be endless, so I recommend you book your tickets to the Colosseum as far in advance as possible.

 2. Marvel at St. Peter's Square

-When visiting the area (see here for information on how to get to the Vatican from the centre of Rome ), keep in mind that it's one of the busiest in Rome, so I recommend you make a note of these places to eat near the Vatican so you can book ahead.
+When visiting the area (see here for information on how to get to the Vatican from the centre of Rome ), keep in mind that it is one of the busiest areas of Rome, so I recommend you make a note of these places to eat near the Vatican so you can book ahead.
 There are so many things to see and do in the Vatican that after a morning there you'll end up hungry.

 Hear the Pope's blessing in St. Peter's Square